-As for becoming like Hamlisch-the-Mensch… Marvin-as-Mentor still inspires.
-One learns more and more as heartfelt comments are posted on the late composer’s website.
-(To which we again add our condolences; sending out prayers to his family).
+Marvin-as-Mentor still inspires many to become like him.
+Hamlisch-the-Mensch.
+One learns more and more as one reads … those heartfelt comments posted on the late composer’s website.
+(To which we added our condolences … sending out prayers to his family).

 Seriously, those times will never be again.
 Sadly, that music will never be again.
 But, we go on.
-We reach up standing on the shoulders of a GIANT.
-Until we meet again, may the Conductor allow “Mentor Marvin” now “Angel Marvin” to keep inspiring those of us still down here … until we go Up.?
+We reach up standing on the shoulders of such Giants.
+May the Great Conductor Above … allow “Mentor Marvin” now “Angel Marvin” … to keep inspiring.
+Especially those of us still down here … writing and hoping to be … one iota … of a Hamlisch.
 What a Light.

 Signed, Liz Chandler Web Writer aka Mrs. Dennis aka Archvist